-If you are a marketing professional or a business owner, scrutinizing the marketing efforts of your competitors must be part of your daily task.
+If you are a marketing professional or a business owner, comparing marketing strategies of your competitors must be part of your daily task.

-However, the process of scrutinizing the products, sales, and marketing strategies of your competitors requires an in-depth knowledge of how to do a competitive analysis.
+However, the process of scrutinizing the products, sales, and marketing strategies of your competitors requires an in-depth knowledge of how to do competitive analysis.

 The tips that you are going to learn from this blog will ensure that your marketing efforts stay relevant to the target audience.

 What is Competitive Analysis?

-Competitive Analysis is a strategy deployed by businesses to determine how top competitors use different marketing tactics to generate more leads, sales, and traction to products or services.
+Competitive analysis is a strategy deployed by businesses to determine the level of competition in business.
+It takes into consideration how top competitors use different marketing tactics to generate more leads, sales, and traction to products or services.

-In most cases, this becomes impossible, and your competitors may cut across you with strategies that you have not yet tried out.
-This is where competitive analysis comes to your rescue.
+In most cases, this becomes impossible, and your competitors may cut across you with marketing strategies that you have not yet tried out.
+This is where competitor analysis comes to your rescue.

 An in-depth competitor analysis will ensure that you stay on top of your marketing activities and reap the full benefit.